-Weston is looking to continue her dominance in the sport and hopes to achieve team success with the Vixens in the upcoming 2020 season.
-Weston is also the vice president of the Australia Netball Players’ Association representing her peers and their interests, she also sits on the Board of Melbourne university Sport.
-Away from the court, Weston’s interests are wide and varied including environmental causes, her puppy Billy and her beloved Essendon FC, whilst also managing to fit in part-time work as a Financial Analyst at Deloitte.
+Having already completed a Bachelor in Commerce at Melbourne University, Jo is now undergoing her Masters at Deakin.
+Jo is the current vice president of the Australia Netball Players’ Association representing her peers and their interests.
+She also sits on the Board of Melbourne University Sport.
+Away from the court, Weston’s interests are wide and varied including environmental causes, her puppy Billy and her beloved Essendon FC.

 Jo is a passionate ambassador for the not-for-profit mental health and suicide prevention foundation – The United Project.
 Her existing corporate partnerships include Nissan, Deakin, Puma and Gilbert.

 A dedicated TLA UK website will be launching next year.